trevpry/practice-support/README.md

   - **Organization Types**: Current Law Firm, Co-Counsel, Opposing Counsel, Vendor, Third Party
   - **Contact Information**: Full contact details including address and website
   - **People Relationships**: View and manage people linked to each organization
+- **Estimate Management**: Track vendor estimates for matters
+  - **Vendor Integration**: Estimates can only be created for organizations of type "Vendor"
+  - **Matter Linking**: Each estimate is tied to a specific matter
+  - **Cost Tracking**: Store estimate descriptions and total dollar amounts
+  - **Comprehensive Views**: View estimates by matter and organization
+  - **Detail Pages**: Full estimate detail pages with related vendor agreements
+- **Vendor Agreement Management**: Track vendor contracts and agreements
+  - **Vendor Integration**: Agreements can only be created for organizations of type "Vendor"
+  - **Matter Linking**: Each agreement is tied to a specific matter
+  - **Estimate Integration**: Agreements can optionally be linked to specific estimates
+  - **Signature Tracking**: Track who signed the agreement (Project Manager, Partner, Client)
+  - **Agreement Text**: Store full agreement text and terms
+  - **Comprehensive Views**: View agreements by matter and vendor
+- **Invoice Management**: Track vendor invoices and billing
+  - **Vendor Integration**: Invoices can only be created for organizations of type "Vendor"
+  - **Matter Linking**: Each invoice is tied to a specific matter
+  - **Estimate Integration**: Invoices can optionally be linked to specific estimates
+  - **Invoice Tracking**: Track invoice date, amount, approval status, and payment status
+  - **Status Management**: Track invoice workflow: Received, Submitted, Question, Paid
+  - **Approval System**: Mark invoices as approved or pending approval
+  - **Comprehensive Views**: View invoices by matter and vendor
 - **Task Management**: Create and assign tasks with priorities, due dates, and status tracking
 - **User Management**: Create user accounts linked to people for personalized dashboards
 - **Relationship Tracking**: